Almost all of her 99 years were spent in the Methow Valley. She has seen it all.

 Kale Apple Ginger Soup

-Thick cut bacon
+Thick cut bacon2 cups water

 2 tablespoons olive oil